-How can I practically prepare myself for fatherhood?
+How can I prepare myself for fatherhood practically?

-When you become a father for the first time, you will find yourself doing things that you never had to worry about before, like changing diapers 10+ times per day.
+When you become a father for the first time, you will find yourself doing things that you never had to worry about before, like changing diapers a million times a day.
 There are ways to prepare for this before your baby arrives:

 Begin stocking up on the essentials: diapers, onesies, socks, bibs, wipes, pacifiers and bottles.
 You can never have too much.